Pressure swing adsorption: Double Stage PSA

 With this variant of PSA developed for use in laboratory nitrogen generators, nitrogen gas is produced into two steps: in the first step, the compressed air is forced to pass through a carbon molecular sieve to produce nitrogen at a purity of approximately 98%; in the second step this nitrogen is forced to pass into a second carbon molecular sieve and the nitrogen gas reaches a final purity up to 99.999%.
 The purge gas from the second step is recycled and partially used as feed gas in the first step.

 In addition, the purge process is supported by active evacuation for better performance in the next cycle.
-The goals of both of these changes is to improve efficiency over a conventional PSA process.
+The goal of both of these changes is to improve efficiency over a conventional PSA process.

 DS-PSA can also be applied to increase the oxygen concentration.
 In this case, an aluminum silica based zeolite adsorbs nitrogen in the first stage reaching 95% oxygen in the outlet, and in the second stage a carbon-based molecular sieve adsorbs the residual nitrogen in a reverse cycle, concentrating oxygen up to 99%.